yaahc/rustconf/rust-for-non-systems-programmers.md

 Notes: Rust's type system is pretty powerful, and it is your friend.

 ---

+## Enums
+### AKA: sum / union types

+- Types that can be a number of different things, one at a time

+---

+## You already use enums

+- `null` / `nil` / `undefined` / `None` are used for variables that are either an object or nothing
+- Strings are used to represent a fixed set of constants
+- Exceptions are used to represent different kinds of errors

+---

+## But too much of the time, you *don't* use enums

+- This field isn't null *if* this other field is `true`
+- Calling this method after this other method is an error
+- The response object will either have a `response` key or an `error` key

+---

 ## Goodbye null pointer errors
 Hello, `Option`!